-Interest and financing costs incurred under our debt obligations, as more fully discussed in Note 7, are capitalized to qualifying real estate projects under development and homes under construction.
+Interest and financing costs incurred under our debt obligations and financing arrangements, as more fully discussed in Note 6 and Note 5, respectively, are capitalized to qualifying real estate projects under development and homes under construction.

-5. PROPERTY AND EQUIPMENT
+4. PROPERTY AND EQUIPMENT